wenijinew/eu.tmux/README.md

 # What's Glamour.Tmux

-Glamour.Tmux is a Tmux plugin.
+Glamour.Tmux is a Tmux plugin(throught [TPM](https://github.com/tmux-plugins/tpm)).
 It aims to help Tmux user to simplify configurations, especially for theme configuration, customization, and *dynamic* theme generation.

 # What's NOT Glamour.Tmux